Safe Viewing Warning

 You know it’s not safe to look directly at the Sun on a normal day, and eclipse day is no different.
 This means you have two basic options for observing a solar eclipse:

 - Use a projection technique, such as shining sunlight through pinholes in a sheet of paper onto the ground, so that you can watch the progress of the Sun without looking directly at the Sun.
-Projection techniques are discussed in our video introduction to the 2017 eclipse.
+Projection techniques are discussed in our video introduction.

 - Use proper eye protection that is specially designed to allow you to look safely at the Sun.
 Do not use ordinary sunglasses or any other type of homemade filter!
 You will know your eye protection is safe if it is certified to meet the “ISO 12312-2 international standard” — but even then, it is safe only if it is undamaged and unscratched.
 Fortunately, this eye protection is inexpensive and readily available, as long as you get it before it all sells out.
 The “Totality App” eclipse glasses are one option to consider.
 Note: Young children may do better with hand-held “solar viewers” than with standard eclipse glasses, which may be too large for their heads.